-1. Apply 120 psi of pressure to open the brake & Loosen the clevis jam nut 2.
-Remove the 2 screws on the clevis bracket 3.
+1. Loosen the clevis jam nut 2.
+Remove the 4 screws on the clevis bracket 3.
 Push the actuator away to separate the actuator assembly from the clevis bracket 4.
 Rotate the clevis bracket to desired position (1 full turn = 0.025in [0.7mm] of shoe movement) 5.
 Reinstall clevis brackets into position, tighten screws